for5en/web-fractal-3d-viewer/README.md

 ## 🚀 Live Demo
 Project hosted on Render: [See my work!](https://holographic-fractal-3d-explorer.onrender.com)
-*Note: Please allow camera access to experience the VisionAR head-tracking effect.*
+*Note: Please allow camera access to experience the holographic 3D head-tracking effect.*

 ## ✨ Key Features
 * **Full Fractal Control:** Choose from multiple fractal types (e.g., Mandelbulb, Julia Sets).
 All mathematical parameters—such as Power, Iterations, and Smoothing—are fully adjustable in real-time.